-- ICT industry perspective: The companies registered in the broad ICT industry account for around 4% of total electricity consumption, following the standard Eurostat approach.27 This includes data centres, which consumed around 1-2% of total electricity in the EU27 in 2020.28 - ICT product perspective: In an alternative approach, recent research estimated that ICT products, a category which includes televisions and radios, across all industries and in private homes, consume approximately 10% of all electricity in the EU27.29 Televisions and other displays accounted for 4% of the total.30 These figures are largely in line with a report on the footprint of ICT in France compiled by two French government agencies.31
+• ICT product perspective: In an alternative approach, recent research estimated that ICT products, a category which includes televisions and radios, across all industries and in private homes, consume approximately 10% of all electricity in the EU27.
+Televisions and other displays accounted for 4% of the total.
+These figures are largely in line with a report on the footprint of ICT in France compiled by two French government agencies.